Be a Hero for a Hero. Become a Puppy Parent.

 14934 Schaeffer RoadBoydsBoyds, MD 20841

 - Animal Care / Handling

 - People 55+

 - Orientation or Training

-- First two years of a puppy's life
+- Roughly the first two years of a puppy's life

 - Have patience, time and must love dogs!